-These natural wonders of the world are just a small sample of the incredible beauty and diversity that nature has to offer.
-Whether you're an experienced climber, a nature enthusiast, or simply someone who loves to explore new places, these natural wonders are sure to leave you with memories that will last a lifetime.
+These natural wonders of the world are just a small sample of nature's incredible beauty and diversity.
+Whether you're an experienced climber, a nature enthusiast, or someone who loves exploring new places, these natural wonders will surely leave you with memories that will last a lifetime.

 10 Crazy Good Movies Where Women Are the Bad Guys

 Are you looking for a movie night with a twist?
 Look no further than these Reddit-voted top ten films where women take on the destructive bad guy role.